wvus-ibu/wvus.uikit/README.md

 The source of these libraries can be found in the src/lib folder.

-### Prerequisite
+### Prerequisites
-To compile the World Vision UiKit, there are a couple of prerequisites that need to be installed.
+In order to compile the World Vision UiKit, there are a couple of prerequisites that need to be installed.
 1. Install the [Node Package Manager (npm)](http://nodejs.org/download/)
 2. Install [Grunt](http://gruntjs.com/getting-started) using `npm install -g grunt-cli` That will allow the World Vision US UiKit to be compiled

 To update the libraries in the World Vision UiKit:
-* Node Package Manager needs to be installed
+* Node Package Manager needs to be installed (See above step 1)
 1. Install [Volo](http://volojs.org/) `npm install -g volo`
 2. Navigate to src/ directory
 3. Run `grunt update`